 A keen interest in computer programming and on how computer systems work.
 Students will have achieved a grade 6 or above in Computer Science GCSE.
+We do not accept BTECs.

 APPLIED SUBJECTS

 The course and syllabus for this subject do not have an advanced mathematical background, and therefore it is suitable for science and non-science students.
 However, do note that students wishing to take certain Computer Science degrees may need to take Mathematics in A Level.